olsonbg/cron-httpget/README.md

 ## CRON_LISTEN

-Required.
+_Required_.

 TCP network address to listen on for health check.
-The path is _/health_.
+The path is `/health`.
 To listen on localhost port 8000, use:

 ```bash
 CRON_LISTEN="127.0.0.1:8000"